dell/csm-operator/README.md

 * DaemonSet
 * Deployment and Service (only for Reverse Proxy for PowerMax Driver)

-Note - There is one controller for a Custom Resource type and each controller runs a single worker
+> __Note__: - There is one controller for a Custom Resource type and each controller runs a single worker

 ### How to Build Container Storage Modules (CSM) Operator